 Conclusion

-Creative thinking is one of the most important skills to acquire to become innovative, visionary leaders.
+Creative thinking is one of the most important skills for students to acquire to become innovative, visionary leaders.
 It allows them to come up with new ideas, connect the dots, and make wise decisions.
 More importantly, it inspires others to connect with their inner creative genius, nurturing a culture of innovation inside organisations.

 How useful was this post?